 Michigan Community Service Commission

 In 1991, the federal government passed the Community and National Service Act, which made it clear that federal service funds would be distributed through statewide commissions.
 Michigan then underwent a statewide effort to jumpstart such a commission, with the Kellogg Foundation (Joel Orosz, coordinator for philanthropy and volunteerism programming, at that time) providing funding and essential connections to the effort, as well as a grant to bring Frank Dirks from Youth Service America to assist in coordinating and organizing the commission.
-The Michigan Community Service Commission (MCSC) was created in coordination with the state government under the Gov. John Engler administration, with Mrs. Michelle Engler (the first lady) serving as its chair.
+The Michigan Community Service Commission (MCSC) was created in coordination with the state government under the Gov. John Engler administration, with First Lady Michelle Engler serving as its chair.

 Mawby had been a strong supporter of the creation of MCSC throughout this process, but his personal involvement came during the critical transition from the Engler administration to the Gov. Jennifer Granholm administration.
 This change from a founding Republican governor to a new Democratic administration could have been disastrous for MCSC.
 Many other state commissions found such a transition problematic and faced elimination or extensive restructuring.
 Fortunately for Michigan, Mawby accepted the position of chair of the commission in 2000, bringing his reputation as a well-respected nonpartisan leader to oversee the transition and working in concert with MCSC’s Executive Director, Kyle Caldwell.
 This led to a successful transition, and Mawby ceded the chairmanship to Michigan’s First Gentleman Dan Mulhern (Gov. Granholm’s husband) in 2004, while continuing to serve as a commissioner and advisor.

 Center on Philanthropy at Indiana University

 The Kellogg Foundation and Mawby were involved in the creation and development of the Center on Philanthropy at Indiana University (now called the Lilly Family School of Philanthropy at Indiana University-Purdue University Indianapolis).
-The Lilly Family School of Philanthropy is an academic center that seeks to increase understanding of philanthropy and improve its practice through formal education and research (2).
-Dr. Mawby was personally a member of its board of visitors, and served as a trusted advisor (3).
+The Lilly Family School of Philanthropy is an academic center that seeks to increase understanding of philanthropy and improve its practice through formal education and research.
+Mawby was personally a member of its board of visitors, and served as a trusted advisor.